Complaints by and for Young People

 This chapter sets out the procedure for considering complaints by young people in relation to the supported lodgings Service.

-It does not apply to complaints and representations (under the Children Act 1989 Representations Procedure (England) Regulations 2006) relating to the exercise by a local authority of their statutory duties in respect of services to children and young people under Children Act 1989.
+It does not apply to complaints and representations (under the Children Act 1989 Representations Procedure (England) Regulations 2006) relating to the exercise by a local authority of their statutory duties in respect of services to children and young people under the Children Act 1989.
 Such complaints must be addressed using the local authority’s Complaints procedure.

 Important Contacts